Stephen D. Nash: Career

 design (scientific illustration) in 1979 and his Master of Arts degree in natural history illustration in July 1982.
-Nash initially planned a profession as medical illustrator but changed his career path after he had seen the Callitrichid monkeys for the first time at London Zoo.
-Since 1982 he worked for Dr. Russell Mittermeier, chairman of the IUCN/SSC Primate Specialist Group and president of Conservation International, and for Dr. Anthony Rylands, deputy chairman of the IUCN/SSC Primate Specialist Group.
+Nash initially planned a profession as medical illustrator, but changed his career path after seeing Callitrichid monkeys at London Zoo.
+Since 1982 he has worked for Russell Mittermeier, chairman of the IUCN/SSC Primate Specialist Group and president of Conservation International, and for Anthony Rylands, deputy chairman of the IUCN/SSC Primate Specialist Group.
 After the founding of Conservation International in 1987, Nash became its scientific illustrator in 1989.
-In 1990 he married Luci Betti who also works as an illustrator.
+In 1990 he married Luci Betti, who is also an illustrator.
 Nash provided illustrations for numerous books, scientific articles, and conservation education materials, including Monkeyshines on the Primates: A Study of Primatology (1994), Lemurs of Madagascar (1994), Primates of West Africa: Pocket Identification Guide (2010) and the primates volume of the Handbook of the Mammals of the World (2013).

 In 2002 Marc van Roosmalen and Russell Mittermeier commemorated Nash with the name of the titi monkey Callicebus stephennashi.
-In 2004, the American Society of Primatologists honored him with its President's Award and in 2008 he received the PSGB Occasional Medal of the Primate Society of Great Britain.
+In 2004, the American Society of Primatologists honoured him with its President's Award and in 2008 he received the PSGB Occasional Medal of the Primate Society of Great Britain.